MrBroma/JS_Complete_Course/README.md

+# Course UDEMY - The Complete JavaScript Course 2022: From Zero to Expert! - Jonas Schmedtmann

 # Course Material and FAQ for my Complete JavaScript Course

 This branch of the repo contains starter files and final code for all sections and projects of the course, **exactly as shown in the videos**.